DATA-606-SPRING-2023-TUE/Sumanth_DATA606/Docs/report.md

 Random Forest Classifier is an ensemble learning algorithm that combines multiple decision trees to make accurate predictions and reduce overfitting.
 It is effective for handling large datasets with high dimensionality and is less prone to overfitting compared to other models like Decision Trees.

+Based on the latitude, longitude, depth, and number of monitoring stations, we predicted earthquake magnitudes with the random forest algorithm.
+The random forest model was trained on the training data, and its performance on the test data was evaluated using the mean squared error (MSE) and R-squared (R2) score.
+The data were divided into training and testing sets.

 ![image](https://github.com/DATA-606-SPRING-2023-TUE/Sumanth_DATA606/assets/123931726/14c587e0-2793-48ac-bbfc-e538eb9a2991)